- Author Contributions to the Manuscript and CRediT Taxonomy

 Peer Review After Revisions

 The editor handling the work will determine if additional peer review is required after revisions are submitted.
-Revisions that are well documented and address the reviewers initial concerns do not typically require additional peer review.
+Revisions that are clearly documented and adequately address the reviewers’ initial concerns typically do not require additional external review.
+However, substantial revisions, revisions that introduce new data or analyses, or revisions that do not fully resolve reviewer concerns may be sent back to the original reviewers, or to new reviewers, at the Editor’s discretion.

 Submissions to the Journal by Members of the Editorial Staff

-A work submitted to the journal including a member of the editorial staff as author represents a potential significant conflict of interest and are subject to additional processes:
+Manuscripts submitted to the journal including a member of the Editorial Staff as author represent a potential significant conflict of interest and therefore follow additional safeguards to ensure fairness, transparency, and editorial independence:

-• The article will be declined if any two external reviewers recommend rejection
+- The manuscript will be declined If any two external reviewers recommend rejection.

 Peer Reviewer Conflict of Interest